okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook-new-draft/main/index.md

 1. In the **Live site** field, click the copy icon.
 This is your external service URL.
 Make a note of it as you need it later.
 1. Click **Logs**.
 If you see a "Your app is listening on port {XXXX}" message, the app is live and ready to receive Okta requests.

-Review the following project code with endpoint `/registrationHookSSR`.The external service responds to Okta indicating whether to accept the end user's self-registration.
+In the following code, The external service responds to Okta indicating whether to accept the end user's self-registration.
 The response returns a `commands` object in the body of the HTTPS response.
 This object contains specific syntax that indicates whether the user is allowed or denied to self-register or to update their profile with Okta.

 <StackSnippet snippet="response-properties"/>